syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 {% endhighlight %}
 {% endtabs %}

-N> Using EntireColumn property excessively leads to time consumption and affetcs the performance.
+N> Using EntireColumn property excessively leads to time consumption and affects the performance.

 ### Entire Row